juhasev/sample-ninja-help/email-editor.md

 - PROJECT_ID

 If the panelist does not have value for the data variable, it will be silently removed from the final email.
+A value of 0 is kept and renders as 0; only missing or empty values are removed.

+Test sends and previews use a sample panelist with representative values for each data variable (for example a points balance of 100).
+They do not reflect a real panelist's data; live sends use each recipient's actual values.

 ### Email logo
 The email logo is automatically inherited from the sub-panel settings.
 If you don't see the logo, please verify your email templates and make sure the logo is enabled.
 Also, make sure that the sub-panel contains the uploaded logo.